rfjakob/gocryptfs/Documentation/MANPAGE.md

 to mount the gocryptfs filesytem without user interaction.

 **-f**
 :	Stay in the foreground instead of forking away.
+Implies "-nosyslog".

 **-fusedebug**
 :	Enable fuse library debug output